 3. Has your hair loss been very slow, or does it feel like it happened all of a sudden?

 4. Are you presently on any type of hormone therapy?

 Please note that we are not a hormone clinic.
 We will not check your hormones or prescribe therapy.
-This is simply something we recommend you have checked before you have a hair transplant.
-Beware of a provider who does not make this recommendation – they likely haven’t done their homework to fully understand female hair loss and how to achieve the best results from hair restoration.
+This is simply something we recommend you have checked if hair loss is an issue.
+Beware of a provider who does not make this recommendation – they likely haven’t done their homework to fully understand female hair loss and how to achieve the best results.

 Want to have your female hair loss assessed by a professional who has extensive experience treating female hair loss?
 Please view the NuBody Concepts Female Hair Restoration page and schedule a consultation with Dr. Reed for a scalp assessment.